 3. Retrieval of the eggs from the ovaries

 Once it has been determined that your follicular growth is optimal then we will schedule your egg retrieval.
 This is achieved by the administration of a carefully timed ‘trigger shot’ that allows for the final maturation of the follicles and readies the eggs for release.
 The exact nature of the shot depends on your response to stimulation and you will be given full instructions at the time.
 You will be given a precise time for the trigger and it is very important that you stick with this time.

 Once we get the eggs back into the laboratory they are placed into new culture media and are placed into the incubator.
 We also need to process the sperm sample that we are going to be using for the insemination later that day.
-In most cases we will use an ejaculated sample that has been produced at some point during the morning.
-The sample is processed to remove all the seminal plasma and to concentrate the motile sperm.
-On occasion we can use a frozen sample; the process is very similar in that the sample is washed, this time to remove the cryoprotectants as well as the seminal plasma.
+We can either use a sperm sample from the male partner, if applicable and medically suitable, or donor sperm.
+Regardless of the source, the sample will be processed to remove all the seminal plasma and to concentrate the motile sperm.
+We can use both fresh or frozen sperm, however, the freezing process is quite harmful to sperm so we always encourage the use of a fresh sample whenever possible.

 The morning after the egg retrieval (Day 1) is when we check the eggs to see which ones have fertilized, and you will be given a call that morning to update you about the status.
 After this point the embryos are left in the incubator, evaluated at specific times and moved into fresh culture media as their developmental requirements change.

 The embryos will be grown in the incubators until day 5, 6, or 7 of development.
 The length of time can vary depending on how fast the embryos develop.
 This allows biology to filter out which embryos are more likely to be normal.
 In other words, a higher proportion of day 5, 6, or 7 embryos will go on to be a successful pregnancy than earlier stage embryos.